JaredGold/coding-notes/BootCamp/Sem 2/RoR/rails-views.md

 A `link_to` has a specific format.
 It looks as is `link_to TEXT, DESTINATION`

 In an example it could look like this `<%= link_to project[:name], project_path(project[:id]) %>`

+#### Partials

+A partial is a chunk of html that you only have to type once and then is shared among all the pages.
+For example a nav bar may be the perfect use of this.

+A partial that will be used by more than one part of the project you put in a new directory in views called `shared`

+To specify a file that is a partial you use an underscore before the file name.
+Using the nav example `_nav.html.erb`

+To render the partial you do so as seen here `<%= render partial: "shared/nav" %>`

+If you want the partial to affect the whole project you do this in the `application.html.erb` parent file in views/layouts.